-ART 181 Photography I
+ART 181 Photography I (4

 A studio course introducing theory, practice, and history of photography as a medium of visual communication and creative expression.
-Field and (wet) laboratory work on guided selfdirected projects, black and white processing/ printing.
-Students supply materials and manual film camera with adjustable focus, shutter and aperture.
-Fully manual cameras are available in the lab.
+Field and laboratory work on guided self-directed projects in digital and black and white processing/printing.
+Students supply materials and digital camera.
+No text purchase.
+Fully manual film cameras are available in the lab.
+Lab fee \$30 Prerequisite: None tion.
+Students supply materials and digital camera.
+No text purchase.
+Fully manual film cameras are available in the lab.
+May be retaken for up to 8 credits.
 Lab fee \$30.
+Prerequisite: ART 180 or 181